 In 1987, Bob Goff invented the Goff Curtain Wall.
 A movable partition wall used to separate contaminants in the body shop environment.
 This concept took off with colleagues across the country, so Goff built his own manufacturing facility in Pewaukee and began our sister company, Goff’s Enterprises, which is now operated by Bob’s son Tony.

 In 1998, Goff’s built the second location Goff’s Collision Repair just 2 miles away from their original facility to capitalize on the exploding growth in the area.
 This large location proved to be an enormous success.
 Goff’s began winning local and national awards for cutting edge repair procedures and performance standards.

 In 2007, a third Goff’s was built in the growing community of Germantown.
-Between 2013 and 2016, three additional locations were acquired in the Metro Milwaukee area.
-Today, Goff’s has six area locations and the company is currently operated by Bob’s daughter, Angela.
+Between 2013 and 2018, four additional locations were acquired in the Metro Milwaukee area.
+Today, Goff’s has seven area locations and the company is currently operated by Bob’s daughter, Angela.